chilledornaments/aws-sso-config-guide/README.md

 output = json
 ```

 Note that you can technically log into an `sso-session` with `aws sso login --profile <profile that uses an sso-session>` (e.g. `--profile xyz-admin`).
 This has the same effect as `aws sso login --sso-session <sso-session name>`.
 I recommend using `aws sso login --sso-session <sso-session name>` simply because it's more explicit in what it does.

 > [!TIP]
 > `aws sso login --profile <name>` does _not_ set the AWS_PROFILE environment variable for you, you still need to tell the CLI/SDK which profile to use

 Some settings, such as `region` and `output` are often the same between profiles.
 Unfortunately, you cannot just stuff these into the default `profile`.
 You can declare these settings in each profile, or you can use environment variables to set-and-forget these.
 For example, you can add these settings to your shell’s rc file:

 ```shell
 export AWS_DEFAULT_OUTPUT=json
 export AWS_REGION=us-east-1
 ```

-If you need to change the region on the file, simply `export AWS_REGION=<other region>`.
+If you need to change the region you're interacting with, simply `export AWS_REGION=<other region>`.
 I generally recommend against creating a `profile` per region as the `AWS_REGION` environment variable serves the same purpose.
+However, it's helpful to set the `region` for a profile to whichever one you interact with most using that profile.

 >[!IMPORTANT]
 > boto3 uses `AWS_DEFAULT_REGION`, not `AWS_REGION`.
 See [this comment](https://github.com/boto/boto3/issues/3620#issuecomment-1462661383) for more info.